Recommendation 18: Partner effectively to ensure the successful development and exploitation of Spatial Data Infrastructures

 Partnering and ‘community’ approach

-- The ground rules of cooperation need to be debated and agreed by the different participants and formalised in an appropriate way, signed by persons of responsibility in the cooperating organisations
+- The ground rules of cooperation need to be debated and agreed by the different participants and formalised in an appropriate way, signed by persons of responsibility in the cooperating organisations.

 - Building and maintaining a spatial data infrastructure requires concerted action and cooperation from a large number of organisations (maybe hundreds of public administrations) over a lengthy period of time (the INSPIRE implementation timetable spans 10 years – 2010 to 2020 – and the intended use of the infrastructure doesn’t stop there).
 Such an activity requires a “community” approach, both at a national level (to engage all the relevant organisations around a common purpose tailored to national needs) and EU-wide (to contribute to specifications, share experiences, collaborate on tools etc.).
 Such communities may also be relevant at a thematic level (e.g. the marine and transport sectors have active communities) and in relation to particular technologies, e.g. open source software development communities working on tools for data portals, metadata management etc. Working in such communities can encourage a coordinated approach for the installation of data capturing devices, generating synergies in hardware for sensors capturing various types of data (one pole for collecting various data sets such as air, light, temperature etc.).

 - Partnerships can be long term arrangements.
 The success of the partnership needs to be evaluated from time to time.
 Changes need to be introduced into the nature of the partnership, the membership, the priorities for action as needs change and to keep the partnership relevant and performing effectively.